Neutis/neutis-docs/docs/connectivity/serial.md

 ## Connection with internal USB to UART converter

 Neutis devboard has a USB-Serial converter.
-To enable it set a jumper on UART pins (`URX0` and `UTX0`).
+To enable it set a jumper on UART pins (`URX0` and `UTX0`) and plug in Micro-USB cable to **POWER CONSOLE** port on Neutis.

 ![jumpers_on_uart_pins](../../img/connectivity/jumpers_on_uart_pins.png)